Skip to main

 1. A course proposal is reviewed by the faculty of the proposer’s department.

 2. Upon approval, the department will submit the course proposal to the college faculty for review.
-This is often done through a group of faculty organized through the dean’s office such as a faculty council or Educational Policy & Curriculum committee.
+This is often done through a group of faculty organized through the dean’s office such as a faculty council or Educational Policy and Curriculum committee.

 3. After approval at the college level, a course proposal then goes to the Office of the Provost.